in Sequoia National Park

 Marble Falls Trail begins from Potwisha Campground in the foothills region of Sequoia National Park.
-The 8-mile round-trip trail is the perfect spot for a spring hike.
+The 8-mile round trip trail is the perfect spot for a spring hike.
 Follow a flower-lined path up a mountain canyon to a powerful waterfall.
 In April and May, much of the trail is colored with flowers, giving hikers plenty to look at on the way to Marble Falls.

 The trail commences up a service road past a sign for Marble Falls.
 The Marble Fork of the Kaweah River can be seen and heard through the trees to the left.
 After a short distance, a posted arrow points up a single-track to the left.
-Turn up this new trail and stay on it for the rest of the hike, as it switches up the canyon wall and heads north toward the falls, gaining 2,400 feet of elevation along the way.
+Turn up this new trail and stay on it for the rest of the hike, as it switches up the canyon wall and heads north toward the falls, gaining 2,150 feet of elevation along the way.

 The trail passes through chaparral, along rock faces, and through groves of bays.
 It is a sincere four miles to the falls.
 As the elevation increases, the vegetation becomes more alpine.
 After 2.5 miles, a prominent outcropping boasts a wide view up the canyon and at the raging creek below.
 From here, the trail continues to climb before finally leveling out near the falls.

 Marble Falls tumbles about seventy feet into a large pool.
 The river is wide and powerful and the thundering water echoes off the sheer canyon walls.
 The trail passes the falls and ends on a slab of white marble.
 Pause on the marble and take in the cacophony of the rushing torrents.